Karl Fritzsch

-Karl Fritzsch (10 July 1903 – 2 May 1945) was a German SS official who served as deputy and acting commandant at the Auschwitz concentration camp from 1940 to 1941.
+Karl Fritzsch (10 July 1903 – disappeared 2 May 1945) was a German SS official who served as deputy and acting commandant at the Auschwitz concentration camp from 1940 to 1941.
 He is best known as the official responsible for the death of priest Maximilian Kolbe and, according to Rudolf Höss, first suggesting using poisonous gas Zyklon B and experimenting with gas chambers for the purpose of mass murder at Auschwitz.
 Fritzsch served at a number of Nazi concentration camps until 1944 when he was implicated in a corruption scandal and dismissed from his positions.
 Fritzsch was sent to front line duty and is believed to have died at the Battle of Berlin on 2 May 1945, but this is unconfirmed, and his fate is unknown.

 Early life

-Karl Fritzsch was born on 10 July 1903 in Nassengrub in the Kingdom of Bohemia in Austria-Hungary (present-day Mokřiny, Czech Republic) into a Bohemian German family.
+Karl Fritzsch was born on 10 July 1903 in Nassengrub in Bohemia in Austria-Hungary (present-day Mokřiny, Czech Republic) into a Bohemian German family.
 His father was a stove builder and moved constantly on work assignments, so Fritzsch never received formal education.
-For some years, he worked as a sailor for First Danube Steamship Company, which operated river boats on the Danube.
+For some years, he worked as a sailor for First Danube Steamship Company, which operated riverboats on the Danube.
 Fritzsch's marriage in 1928 to Franziska Stich produced three children but ended in divorce in 1942.